Compilers Tutorials/Papers Libs/Sources Newsgroups FAQ Forums/Lists

 That's it.
 You can do whatever you want with the data sent to you.

 What about modules?
 What's happened to the great features of Modula-2?
 Why should I use it with the Common Gateway Interface?
 Let's move on.
-If you're already bored by the simplicity of the examples above, read on.
 We now have to do some more simple work after wich we'll write a more complex routine to do the URL-decoding.
-After that we'll concentrate on putting together some bigger reusable modules.
+After that we'll concentrate on putting together some reusable modules.
 One for html-output, one for applying CSS to our dynamically generated pages, another one for cgi-specific routines.

 For a start I think it's quite a good idea to create our first package.
 As you may know you have to create two files: one for the specification, another one for the implementation.
 Let's call these two files 'M2_CGI.def' and 'M2_CGI.mod'.